Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 For Actindo, the authorization transaction serves as a reference to a payment made by a customer.
 You can use this procedure to display all incoming authorization transactions of a payment service provider.
 You can check for communication errors between Actindo and the payment service provider that has been caused in a termination of a workflow, for example.
 In addition, if applicable, you can change the status of a transaction to start continuing further processing or to end it.

-If everything works fine with the posting of the payment, you do not need to monitor the *Authorizations* menu entry.
+If everything works fine with the posting of a payment, you do not need to monitor the *Authorizations* menu entry.
+In case of errors you can capture, cancel, or void an authorization transaction manually.
-It may happen that in rare cases something went wrong when the workflow cannot post a payment correctly.
-For example, this may happen, if something went wrong during pressing the *Pay now* button by the customer.
-In this case, the service payment provider may have sent two references to a payment to the *Payments* module.
-Now the workflow is not able to find the correct reference and ends with an error.
-In case of those errors you can capture, cancel, or void an authorization transaction manually.
 > [Info] You can only change the status of an authorization transaction, but not any data.